Pris-c/diagonal-library/README.md

 ## Usage

 The Diagonal Library Management System provides a set of RESTful APIs to manage a library's book inventory.

+The application uses Google Book API to find and save the book information based on its ISBN values.

 You can interact with the APIs using tools like Insomnia, Postman, or integrate them into your own applications.

 ### Examples: